 Sister Anne Taylor was appointed the foundation Principal of Nazareth in 1999, and initially with Jennifer Jancetic as the first staff member and Gary Quinn as the first Assistant Principal, commenced the process of establishing the school.

 Nazareth was officially opened in 2000 (with the initial intake of the first Kindergarten class being housed at Stella Maris in 1999), when students commenced their education in what is now known as the Mary Ward building.
 From these humble beginnings, Nazareth has grown to become one of two established Catholic parish primary schools within the All Saints Parish.
 The final stage of construction at Nazareth was completed in 2011 with the opening of a multi-purpose hall.

-Read more about What We Offer at Nazareth and Take a Virtual Tour of our school.
+Read more about What We Offer at Nazareth.

 Catholic schools have a long and proud history in the Australian educational landscape.
 Originally established by orders of brothers, nuns and priests in the nineteenth century, they are now almost entirely staffed and led by lay people.

-Catholic systemic schools in the Diocese of Wollongong are either parish primary schools like Ss Peter and Paul, or diocesan secondary or K-12 schools.
+Catholic systemic schools in the Diocese of Wollongong are either parish primary schools like Nazareth, or diocesan secondary or K-12 schools.
 They are all co-educational schools.
 (The Diocese also has another seven independent congregational secondary schools, some of which offer single-sex education.)